Edouard-Legoupil/unhcr-template/readme.md

 # Data Exploration

-This template demonstrates a map site for browsing layers of TileMill maps on a custom MapBox map.
-It's designed to make it easy to get started and should be hacked up at will for your project.
+This template demonstrates a map site for browsing an emergency map.

-This map shows you how to make a web site to showcase a custom MapBox map you design, and TileMill maps you make with your own data.

-To make your custom base map, [sign up for MapBox](http://mapbox.com/plans/) and [create a map](http://mapbox.com/hosting/creating/).

-To learn about making [TileMill](/tilemill) maps with your own data, check out the [TileMill documentation](http://mapbox.com/tilemill/docs/).
+This site is build around [Map Site templates](http://mapbox.com/map-sites) and [TileMill documentation](http://mapbox.com/tilemill/docs/).
 The maps in this template use data from the [DC Data Portal](http://data.dc.gov/).

 The TileMill projects for those maps are included in the `tilemill` directory of this template.
 Copy them to [TileMill's project directory](http://mapbox.com/tilemill/docs/manual/files-directories/) to use them.

-## About Map Site Templates

-[Map Site templates](http://mapbox.com/map-sites) from MapBox are a way to jumpstart building a map-based web feature.
-The map-site templates bundles common html and css formatting with reusable javascript components.
+## Using this template

 To build a project based on this template, fork this repository, edit the html content and css, and alter the configuration script.

-## Using this template

 Edit the content by adjusting, removing, or adding to `index.html`.
 This is the main markup document with the content and layout for the map-site.